Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees

-When sampling the ground truth mindsets $\mu_1, ... \mu_k$ we need to ensure that the vectors $\mu_i$ are not degenerate in the sense that the vectors by accident support more than $k$ tangles.
+When sampling the ground truth mindsets, we need to ensure that the vectors $\mu_i$ are not degenerate because the vectors by accident support more than $k$ tangles.
 We discuss the corresponding non-degeneracy-condition in Appendix~\ref{app:sub:proofs_questionnare} (Assumption~\ref{ass:orientations}), where we also prove that this condition is satisfied with high probability.